ipld/legacy-unixfs-v2/SPEC.md

   - `type`: String with value of `'dir'`.
   - `data`:
-    - Object with keys as file/directory names that are string encoded in UTF-8.
+    - Object (or `hamt`) with keys as file/directory names that are string encoded in UTF-8.
     - Values must be `file` or `dir` nodes.
-    - Link *may* resolve to a `hamt` root node.
+    -
   - `size`: Integer.
 Cumulative size of all directories and files in `data`.

 The `type` path must be set to `dir`.